Dogs bark.... It is part of their normal and

 Startle barking occurs in response to an unfamiliar or sudden sound or movement.
 As with an alert/warning bark, we need to be able to control this type of barking quickly.

-As you can see, there are many reasons for barking and most barking is a normal behavior.
+most barking is a normal behavior.
 There are some instances in which barking is considered pathological.
 This will be discussed later in the article.

 Characteristics of a barker